-If you are not planning to use the university accommodation, please, don’t forget to inform the European Office of Charles University as soon as possible.
+If you are not planning to use university accommodation, please, don’t forget to inform the European Office of Charles University as soon as possible.

-First you need to check in to your dormitory where you are going to live.
+First, you need to check in to your dormitory where you are going to live.
 You can find detailed information about Hostivař dormitory in this info sheet.
 Most information is valid for all dormitories in general.
 More information is also at IC CUNI website.

 The next step is to visit the Erasmus Office of the Faculty of Science.

-In the office you will fill out some forms to enroll at the faculty and you will get your student’s record book (2 passport photos required).
-In this office they will also arrange your admission to subjects in the Student Information System (based on your Learning agreement).
+In the office, you will fill out some forms to enroll at the faculty and you will get your student’s record book (2 passport photos required).
+In this office, they will also arrange your admission to subjects in the Student Information System (based on your Learning agreement).

-Apart from visiting the Erasmus office of the Faculty of Science you will need to arrange:
+Apart from visiting the Erasmus office of the Faculty of Science, you will need to arrange:

 Student ID card

 There are three Issue Centres of ID Cards in Prague, the nearest to the Faculty of Science is at the Faculty of Mathematics and Physics (address: Ke Karlovu 3).
 You don’t need to have a photo, they will take a photo of you on the spot.
-You’ll receive your card immediatelly on the spot.
+You’ll receive your card immediately on the spot.

 There are two types of student ID cards and you can choose, which type do you want to have:

-2) The card with ISIC licence costs CZK 230.
+2) The card with ISIC license costs CZK 230.
 It serves as the basic student ID and additionally it entitles its holder to many ISIC discounts all over the world.
 Detailed information regarding the ID cards http://www.cuni.cz/UK-2046.html and http://www.cuni.cz/UK-2918.html.

-The validity of the student ID card is proved by enclosed annual faculty coupon, which you will receive at the Erasmus Office of the Faculty of Science.
+The validity of the student ID card is proved by the enclosed annual faculty coupon, which you will receive at the Erasmus Office of the Faculty of Science.
 Please don’t lose it :)